 The fastest way to cut your LLM bill in half is to stop routing every query through your most expensive model.
 Most enterprise AI pipelines use a single frontier model for everything — classification, extraction, summarization, generation — despite the fact that 60–80% of those tasks could be handled by a model costing 10–100× less.

 LLM model routing is the technique that fixes this.
 A lightweight router inspects each incoming query, estimates its complexity, and sends it to the cheapest model capable of answering correctly.
 Complex or high-stakes queries go to frontier models.
 Routine tasks go to smaller, cheaper alternatives.
 Quality stays constant.
 Costs drop immediately.
+Routing is one of the five high-leverage techniques covered in our guide to LLM cost optimization.

 Research from Stanford puts the waste at 50–90% of total inference spend (Chen et al., FrugalGPT, 2023).
 Model routing is the most direct way to capture it.